n1rvana/docker-hello-world/README.md

 To play with docker.
 To make a minimal-as-possible, and small-as-possible container.
 To experiment with continuous integration, and eventually continuous deployment.

 Note: This project is being built by flynn which uses heroku buildpacks to build slugs into docker containers.
 So there is no docker file right now.
+Flynn is pretty sweet, you should check it out!  http://flynn.io